hrssilva/code-rustic/README.md

 The code base for this project is very poorly documented and unorganized, but the next commit should be a refactor of all the code base.

-The current state of the project is a demo for text editting in a buffer and some asynchronous testing for future development of an integrated terminal emulator.
+The current state of the project is a demo for text editing in a buffer and some asynchronous testing for future development of an integrated terminal emulator.

 ## TODO (by priority)
 * Code base refactoring.
 [0]